Wobblyyyy/docs/pathfinder/quickstart.md

   - Maximum jerk
   - Maximum speed (feet per second)

-All of the stuff you need (or might want) is detailed (very thoroughly) in the PathfinderConfig class (`me.wobblyyyy.pathfinder.config.PathfinderConfig`).
+All the stuff you need (or might want) is detailed (very thoroughly) in the PathfinderConfig class (`me.wobblyyyy.pathfinder.config.PathfinderConfig`).

 ### Pre-Made / Custom Drivetrains